GearUP Booster

 Step 2: Launch the program, search the game you want to play.

-How to Get Lower Ping for Smooth Gaming-img 2
+How to Get Low Ping in Games

-How to Get Lower Ping for Smooth Gaming-img 3
+How to Get Low Ping in Games

 Step 4: Click to boost, and then launch the game.

-2. Use a Wired Connection
+4.2.
+Use a Wired Connection

 Switching from Wi-Fi to a wired Ethernet connection can provide a more stable and faster internet connection, which often results in lower ping.
+Steps:

 • Locate an Ethernet cable long enough to reach from your router to your gaming device.